Hoopla (digital media service): Technology

 Hoopla content can be borrowed and consumed on the web, or via the native Android or iOS apps.
+Hoopla broadcasts only in Standard definition unlike most of its competitors such as Kanopy.

 Parent company

 John Eldred and Jeff Jankowski founded Hoopla's parent company, Midwest Tape, in 1989.
 Midwest Tape is a library vendor of physical media such as audiobooks, CDs, and DVD/Blu-ray.

 Controversy

-Hoopla and Midwest Tapes have been censured by the Library Freedom Project for hosting what it described as "fascist propaganda", including a recent English translation of A New Nobility of Blood and Soil by Richard Walther Darré of the SS and books related to Holocaust denial, in public library collections without the input from the staff.
-Criticism was also directed at the inclusion of books on homosexuality, abortion, and vaccines claimed by the Library Freedom Project to be misinformation.
+Hoopla and Midwest Tapes were censured by the Library Freedom Project and Library Futures in a joint statement for hosting what it described as "fascist propaganda", including a recent English translation of A New Nobility of Blood and Soil by Richard Walther Darré of the SS and books related to Holocaust denial, in public library collections without the input from the staff.
+Criticism was also directed at the inclusion of books on homosexuality, abortion, and vaccines claimed by the Library Freedom Project and Library Futures to be misinformation.
 On February 17, 2022, Hoopla removed a number of titles after public outcry about Holocaust denial books available on the app under non-fiction.
+The advocacy groups expressed appreciation for the response, however state that it is "insufficient," as they maintain concerns about the company's practices in selecting materials and lack of transparency.